 - Poor circulation

 Most people’s bones are resistant to infection, but any of the conditions above make you more vulnerable to osteomyelitis.
-When you have risk factors and infection finds a pathway to your bones, osteomyelitis is a possibility.
+When you have risk factors and infection finds a pathway to your bones, osteomyelitis is a possibility and it's important that you find experienced DFW podiatrists to treat it.

 At one time, osteomyelitis was considered incurable.
 Now, however, doctors have great success in treating it.
 It can be an acute, or short-term, condition, or it may become a chronic condition that requires active and constant management.